 Hannah has been a part of the Melba’s family for three years.
 Hannah specializes in jazz.
 She helped develop Melba’s toddler programs and also coordinated Melba’s first competitive dance program.
 Since the start of the dance program in 2017, the competition team has doubled in size and will compete in two competitions for this season.
 Hannah also serves as the choreographer for Melba’s Senior Company jazz.
 Aside from competitive and advanced courses, Hannah also teaches in developmental jazz and preschool tap.
 This summer, Hannah was certified in jazz through the Texas Association of Teachers in Dance.
 After dancing competitively and graduating with her Bachelor of Science from Sam Houston State University in 2013, Hannah went on to live in Los Angeles, California where she taught, danced and choreographed in the professional industry.
 She is happy to call Melba’s Dance her home.

-Lauren is in her 6th year of teaching at Melba’s, with specialties in hip hop, jazz, lyrical and musical theatre.
+Lauren has taught dance at Melba’s since 2013, with specialties in hip hop, jazz, lyrical and musical theatre.
 She serves as the head teacher and choreographer for all developmental and advanced hip hop as well as Melba’s Junior 1 jazz company.
 In addition, she’s a teacher for our competitive teams, serving as choreographer for group and soloist pieces.
 Raised in McAllen, she started training at the age of 14 with numerous accomplishments as a competitive dancer.
 After graduating high school, she traveled to NYC to train at the American Musical & Dramatic Academy for musical theatre.
 This past summer, Lauren was certified in jazz through the Texas Association of Teachers in Dancing.

 Susan graduated with a bachelors degree in Dance Performance and is now working on her second bachelors degree in Mass Communication.
 Susan danced at the collegiate level for Flamenco, Ballet and Ballet Folklorico.
-This will be Susan’s fourth year teaching at Melba’s, she teaches ballet for the development levels and has helped with the upper level and company ballet.
+Susan has been teaching at Melba’s since 2015.
+She teaches ballet for the development levels and has helped with the upper level and company ballet.
 Susan has attended a variety of workshops to increase her dance knowledge.
 She had the honor of performing at the Kennedy Center in Washington D. C. on her last year of her undergraduate career.

-Naileah Garza, also known as "Leah", is in her fifth year on Melba's staff.
+Naileah Garza, also known as "Leah", has been a staff member at Melba's since 2013.
 She now serves as a developmental Folklorico and hip-hop teacher and assistant in many of the classes.
 She's currently a Senior at the University of Texas Rio Grande Valley.
 Naileah not only cherishes teaching children but wishes to obtain a degree in Dance Education.
 She has been dancing since the age of three.
 Naileah grew up dancing in competition teams, drill teams, the UTRGV dance team, and is still dancing at the collegiate level with Ballet Folklorico at South Texas College.

-Veronica Leal has been studying dance for over nine years.
+Veronica Leal has been studying dance for over 10 years.
+She has been teaching dance at Melba's since 2017.
 She began her education at Melba’s School of Dance and is continuing her studies at the University of Texas Rio Grande Valley as a Dance Major.
 She currently teaches and assists Jazz and Ballet classes at Melba's.

 DANCE SHOPPE STAFF

-Delilah has been a key member of the Melba’s family for 17 years.
+Delilah has been a key member of the Melba’s family since 1998.
 She is the manager of the retail store at Melba’s and also serves as the merchandiser.
 In addition to retail, Delilah is the accounts administrator at the school, and her creative eye helps play a valuable role in costume and set design in both the February and May shows.